OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/Impossible.rst

 To keep things simple, assume that all functions take a single positive integer as input and yield a single positive integer as output.
-We will call such functions :term:`integer functions`.
+We will call such functions :term:`integer functions <integer function>`.
 A function is simply a mapping from input values to output values.
 Of course, not all computer programs literally take integers as input and yield integers as output.